-During fiscal 2008, the Board held five meetings.
+During fiscal 2009, the Board held five meetings.
 No incumbent member of the Board, while serving in such capacity, attended fewer than 75% of the total number of Board meetings and applicable Committee meetings held during the year.
 The Board of Directors has determined that Ms. Garrett and Messrs.
-Bjorklund, Bush, Orban, and Seiler are each an independent director under the applicable listing standards of The Nasdaq Stock Market LLC (the "Nasdaq Stock Market").
+Bjorklund, Bush, Orban, Quesnel, and Seiler are each an independent director under the applicable NASDAQ Stock Market, Inc. Global Select Market's ("NASDAQ") applicable listing standards.
 During the fiscal year, the independent directors had three meetings in executive session without management.

 We have standing audit, compensation and nominating and corporate governance committees.
-The Board has adopted written charters for each of these committees, which are posted on the Company's corporate website, www.rossstores.com, in the "Investors" section under
+The Board has adopted written charters for each of these committees, which are posted on the Company's corporate website, www.rossstores.com, in the "Investors" section under "Corporate Governance".

-"Corporate Governance."
 The Board has also adopted a Code of Ethics for Senior Financial Officers and a Code of Business Conduct and Ethics that applies to all of our employees, officers, directors and business partners.
 Both of these Codes also are posted on the Company's website, as are the Company's Corporate Governance Guidelines adopted by the Nominating and Corporate Governance Committee.